e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 This is really, really hard.
 First of all, you have to ask yourself if the role you're in is worth it, because nothing that follows is going to be easy.

 - **Find a champion**.
 Someone higher that will share the perspective, will be open to hear the perspective.
 They can take the fight you can't.
-- If you can't find a champion or If the Bozo has the ear of your superior, find another job.
+- If you can't find a champion or if the Bozo has the ear of your superior, find another job.
 If you find yourself in a conflict with your superior Bozo, there is no limit to how far they will go.
   I've seen a lot, slender in back channel throughout your industry, lies in performance reviews, isolations, forcing shit work on your forever, etc.
 - If you have superior support, a champion and/or neutrality towards the Bozo, continue doing excellent work, call out Bozo in key moments.
   Beware, Bozos will always fight back behind the scene.
 You need to be proper and have a track record to support the rattling of the cages you do.